Skip to main content

 • could you sit through a four-hour session in this chair without complaint.

-When all of those answers come back the way they should, the room is done.
-The streams that follow stand on the content, not on the apologies for the setup, and that is the quiet goal of every studio build that ends up working.
+When every answer comes back right, the room is done.
+The streams that follow stand on the content.
+Not on apologies for the setup.
+And that's the quiet goal of every studio build that ends up actually working.

 Registration